avelino/avelino.run/content/blog/2023-10-24-the-power-of-writing-in-english-for-the-global-open-source-community.md

 ---

-I hope you can add value to your professional life by reading the content I’ll be sharing.
-If you need any clarification, suggestions or criticisms, feel free to contact me [here](mailto:31996+avelino@users.noreply.github.com).
+For any clarifications, suggestions, or feedback, please feel free to [reach out](mailto:31996+avelino@users.noreply.github.com).